cardano-foundation/CIPs/CIP-????/README.md

 ### Wallet specification

 The wallets can improve the overall security implementing the following guidelines.
-We RECOMMEND to show in a structured way the payload information for shake of clarity.
-This information should be well understanded by the users before the payload is signed.
+We RECOMMEND to show in a structured way the payload information for sake of clarity.
+This information should be well understood by the users before the payload is signed.

-The ```url``` field provides information about the hostname of the application.
+The `url` field provides information about the hostname of the application.
 This hostname MUST be included in the wallet allow list.
 If a known domain A tries to sign a payload for an unknown domain B, you will be prompted with permission popup making more obvious the cross-domain interaction.
 When possible, the wallet SHOULD warn the user if a payload is for a different domain.

-The wallet SHOULD update the ```timestamp``` field to the current time just before the signature.
-This field ideally should match the moment just before the signature, thereby the server recieves the more updated payload possible.
+The wallet SHOULD update the `timestamp` field to the current time just before the signature.
+This field ideally should match the moment just before the signature such that the server receives fresh payload.

 ### Server processing